StratusLab/stratuslab.github.com/_posts/2012-12-16-docs-cloud-init.md

 further (non-cloud-init) options need to be passed to the virtual machine.

-In the context, multiple public ssh keys can be provided.
-Multiple scripts or other types of contextualization files can be included as well.
+The context can contain multiple public ssh keys and multiple scripts or other files.
 See the [CloudInit documentation][ci-docs] for what is permitted for 'user data'.

 **Warning**: No ssh keys are included by default.
 You must specify explicitly any keys that you want to include.